Partially Linear Models under Data Combination: Introduction

 \subsubsection{Related literatures}

 The method we develop in this paper can be used in a broad set of data combination environments.
 Two such contexts have attracted much attention in the empirical literature.

 One can use our method to conduct inference on the relationship between a particular covariate and an outcome variable, in situations where both variables are not jointly observed.
 A large literature on intergenerational income mobility often faces the unavailability of linked income data across generations and relies on exclusion restrictions, as in the application we revisit \citep[see][for a recent survey]{SantavirtaStuhler22}.
+Data combination issues are also common in consumption research, where income (or wealth) and consumption are often measured in two different datasets \citep{CLP22}.
 More generally, this type of data combination environment frequently arises in various subfields of empirical microeconomics, including in education and returns to skill estimation \citep{RothsteinWozny13,PP16,garcia2016life,hanushek2020culture}, health \citep{Manski18,RBB22} and labor \citep{ACI20}.
 A leading example that has attracted much interest in the literature is one where the researcher seeks to combine experimental data with another observational dataset, in particular situations where data on long-term outcomes is not available in the experimental data.

 Our approach can also be used to conduct inference on the causal effect of a variable of interest, in a setup where some of the confounders are observed in an auxiliary dataset.
 As such, our paper expands the range of data environments in which unconfoundedness is a credible assumption, complementing a literature that focuses on evaluating its reasonableness in the absence of data combination (see, e.g., \citeauthor{AET05}, \citeyear{AET05}; \citeauthor{Oster19}, \citeyear{Oster19}; \citeauthor{DMP22}, \citeyear{DMP22}).